Updated July 10, 2023

 Python Tkinter is the most preferred package used for creating nice GUIs for applications as it has a variety of methods like pack(), grid(), and place() for geometry management.
-It has standard attributed dimensions, fonts, colors, cursors, anchors, and bitmaps for better GUI.
+It has standard attributed dimensions, fonts, colors, cursors, anchors, and bitmaps for a better GUI.
 Moreover, it has a vast array of widgets to choose from and is by far the easiest to use.
-The combination of all these features makes Python Tkinter makes it very popular among Python developers and makes it a favorable tool to use.
+The combination of all these features makes Python Tkinter makes it very popular among Python developers and makes it a good tool to use.

 Methods of Python Tkinter